zaheerbagwan/ZCasting-Weather-Web-App/README.md

 1. Clone the repository.
 2. Deploy the application in a Java Servlet container like Apache Tomcat.
-3. Open the application in your web browser.
+3. Start the server and open the application in your web browser.

 ## Usage